 Theory and Practice

-The theory behind acupuncture treatment is that the healthy functioning of the body is governed by the flow of “qi” (often translated as “energy”) through a system of channels under the skin.
-When this flow of qi is impaired, illness occurs.
-By painlessly inserting hair-thin sterile needles at various points along the channels, the body’s balance can be restored and the illness resolved.
+The theory behind acupuncture treatment is that the healthy functioning of the body is governed by the flow of healthy blood and fluids through the circulatory system.
+It is not an energy treatment.
+The word ‘qi’ is often mistranslated as meaning ‘energy’, although it literally translates as ‘vital air’ and refers to the oxygenation of the blood and cells.
+When this flow stagnates or is impaired (blood stasis), illness occurs.
+By painlessly inserting hair-thin sterile needles at various designated points, the body’s balance can be restored and the illness resolved.

-Blockages in the flow of qi can manifest as pain, hot or cold sensations, or colour changes.
-These signs, along with pulse and tongue diagnosis can help determine which points and channels are most suitable for treatment.
-Scientists have different opinions about how acupuncture works, however, repeated trials have shown its effectiveness.
+Stasis can manifest as pain, hot or cold sensations, or colour changes.
+These signs, along with pulse and tongue diagnosis can help determine which points are most suitable for treatment.
+Scientists have different opinions about how acupuncture works, however, repeated trials have shown its effectiveness and it is endorsed by the World Health Organisation.
 Acupuncture also includes other complementary techniques such as cupping, moxibustion and acupressure.

-“To the acupuncturist’s eye, the human body presents a constellation of energy points which in sum total create a complete system of channels for the movement and flow of ‘qi’.
-This is the essential animating force itself – that which moves us, nourishes us, and allows us to function mentally, emotionally and physically as we make our way through life.”
+“To the acupuncturist’s eye, the human body presents a complex system for the movement and flow of healthy blood and vital fluids.
+These are the essential cellular nutrients essential to human health and correct organ function.
+They are the vital elements which move us, nourish us, and allow us to function mentally, emotionally and physically as we make our way through life.”

 What can Acupuncture treat?